Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: The Complexity of PAC RL in Deterministic MDPs

-Theorem \ref{th:instance-lb} states two lower bounds.
-The first (Equation \ref{eq:local-lb}) is on the number of visits required for any state-action-stage triplet.
+\end{theorem} The first lower bound (\ref{eq:local-lb}) is on the number of visits required for any state-action-stage triplet.
 It intuitively shows that an $(\epsilon,\delta)$-PAC algorithm must visit each triplet proportionally to its inverse deterministic return gap.
-The second lower bound (Equation \ref{eq:global-lb}) is on the actual sample complexity of the algorithm.
-It shows that such a sample complexity must be at least the value of a minimum flow computed with the local lower bounds \eqref{eq:local-lb}, i.e., that the algorithm must play the minimum number of episodes (i.e., policies) that guarantees \eqref{eq:local-lb} for each $(s,a,h)$.
-Intutively, due to the navigation constraints of the MDP, there might be no algorithm which tightly matches \eqref{eq:local-lb} for each $(s,a,h)$, and \eqref{eq:global-lb} is exactly enforcing such navigation constraints.
-While $\varphi^\star(\underline{c})$ has no explicit form, Proposition \ref{prop:flow-bounds} gives an idea of how it scales with the gaps:

-Note that the quantity on the right-hand side resembles the complexity measure of \cite{wagenmaker21IDPAC}, except that value gaps are replaced by return gaps.
-This implies that, in general, our lower bound can be much smaller than their complexity.
+The second one (\ref{eq:global-lb}) shows that the actual sample complexity of the algorithm must be at least the value of a minimum flow computed with the local lower bounds \eqref{eq:local-lb}, i.e. that the algorithm must play the minimum number of episodes (i.e., policies) that guarantees \eqref{eq:local-lb} for each $(s,a,h)$.
+Intuitively, due to the navigation constraints of the MDP, there might be no algorithm which tightly matches \eqref{eq:local-lb} for each $(s,a,h)$, and \eqref{eq:global-lb} is exactly enforcing these constraints.
+While $\varphi^\star(\underline{c})$ has no explicit form, Lemma \ref{lem:flow-bounds} in Appendix \ref{app:flows} gives an idea of how it scales with the gaps:{ } Observe that the quantity on the right-hand side resembles the complexity measure $\cC(\cM,\epsilon)$ \cite{wagenmaker21IDPAC}, except that value gaps are replaced by return gaps.
+This implies that, in general, our lower bound can be much smaller than this complexity.
 For instance, in an MDP with extremely small value gaps in states which are not visited by an optimal policy, $\varphi^\star(\underline{c})$ does not scale with such gaps at all.